TauPan/dailystrips.py/README.md

 dailystrips.py
 ==============

-A port of dailystrips to python, aiming for an easier maintainable configuration (via lxml)
+A reimplementation of dailystrips in python, aiming for an easier maintainable configuration (via lxml)